 The District will conduct regular cleaning and disinfection of the facilities and more frequent cleaning and disinfection for high-risk areas used by many individuals and for frequently touched surfaces, including desks and cafeteria tables which should be cleaned and disinfected between each individual's use, if shared.
 If cohorts are used, cleaning and disinfection may take place between each cohort's use rather than each individual.
 Cleaning and disinfection must be rigorous and ongoing and should occur at least daily, or more frequently as needed.
 A deep cleaning of all buildings will take place prior to students and staff being reintroduced.
-Regular building cleaning and disinfecting practices will occur at the end of each workday, including routine cleaning and disinfecting of work surfaces and areas in the work environment, including restrooms, offices, break rooms, classrooms, and other spaces throughout each building.
+Regular building cleaning and disinfecting practices will occur at the end of each workday, including routine cleaning and disinfecting of work surfaces and areas in the work environment, including.
 Daily cleaning and disinfecting will be conducted in high-touch areas (door handles, sink handles, drinking fountains, electronics, shared objects).
 While most surfaces will need normal routine cleaning, including outdoor areas, frequently touched will require daily disinfection as well.
 Restrooms should be cleaned and disinfected more often depending on frequency of use.